trendoman/Cms-Fu/Routines/task-file-runner/README.md

     <cms:show task as_json='1' />
 </cms:abort>
 ```
-It creates **response** for the parent caller and encapsulates everything your snipept task has to say to the abovestanding "supervisors".
+It creates **response** for the parent caller and encapsulates everything your snipept task has to say to the above standing "supervisors".

 With almost zero-config, this function can be used as is without edits and become indispensable "manager" for all snippets.

+### direct call

+Very important feature is that this func properly incapsulates the embeddable snippet.
+Func does not receive any reference of the job object, the only info is the job's name.
+If you inspect the code, it will prove that **task-file-runner** is a very handy function to embed almost any snippet with activity that does something and returns results in JSON.
+The only hard-coded part is the snippet's extention - it is expected to be *.inc* by default and can be customized via a **path_func** callback.

 ## Requirements